exhibitor spotlight

 Jenny ozwell

 Jenny, who is based in Jedburgh in the Scottish Borders comes from a long line of artists in her family.
 She started out making earthenware tableware, before getting her own wheel.
 She was taught the basics by her husband's aunt, a retired potter, but other than that is self- taught.
-After focusing on throwing she is now expanding the decorating side, preferring it to be simple and direct.
+After focusing on throwing, she is now expanding the decorating side, preferring it to be simple and direct.
+She will join us at Northumberland Pottery and Glass Fair at Ellingham Hall on Tuesday Sept 22, 2026.
 Find out more @jennyozwell on Instagram

 Anne James